0x416c616e/100daysofcode2019/README.md

 - Learned about Windows Server and Active Directory
 - Learned more command line utilities
 - Learned about design patterns
+- Learned about unit testing
+- Learned about Docker containers
-- Learned about C
+- Learned about Travis CI
-- Learned about computer organization/architecture
+- Learned about build systems

 ---